gecarval/Falling-Sand/README.md

 ## Footage

-There are diverse footage took from the simulation., feel free to get a look into it:
+There are diverse footage took from the simulation, feel free to get a look into it:

 ![sand](https://github.com/user-attachments/assets/dbb0091a-3391-47b9-8831-a57871db9423)